9ziggy9/gol/README.md

-# Conway's Game of Life implemented in C by use of SDL2
+# Conway's Game of Life implemented in C and SDL2

 ### You MUST install the SDL2 library and cmake before going any further.